JohnPaulinePineda/Portfolio_Project_54/docs/index.md

     * **train data (initial)**: 75% of the original data with class stratification applied
         * **train data (final)**: 75% of the **train (initial)** data with class stratification applied
         * **validation data**: 25% of the **train (initial)** data with class stratification applied
+2. Resampling (upsampling and downsampling) algorithms were applied on the **train data (final)** to evaluate the effects of remedial actions against class imbalance.
-2. Models will be developed from the **train data (final)**.
-Using the same dataset, a subset of models with optimal hyperparameters will be selected, based on cross-validation.
+3. Models were developed from the original, upsampled and downsampled **train data (final)**.
+Using the same dataset, a subset of models with optimal hyperparameters were selected, based on cross-validation.
-3. Among candidate models with optimal hyperparameters, the final model will be selected based on performance on the **validation data**.
+4. Among candidate models with optimal hyperparameters, the final model were selected based on performance on the **validation data**.
-4. Performance of the selected final model (and other candidate models for post-model selection comparison) will be evaluated using the **test data**.
+5. Performance of the selected final model (and other candidate models for post-model selection comparison) were evaluated using the **test data**.
-5. The preprocessed data is comprised of:
+6. The preprocessed data is comprised of:
     * **309 rows** (observations)
         * **270 LUNG_CANCER=Yes**: 87.38%
         * **39 LUNG_CANCER=No**: 12.82%